What’s your fall marathon taper plan look like?

 If you’re wondering what your training should look like in the final weeks before your marathon, you’re not alone.

-Over the last 25 years, I’ve ran a long list of marathons and ultramarathons.
-Plus thousands of training miles, including many Saturday-morning DIY marathons.
+Over the last 25 years, I’ve run a long list of marathons and ultramarathons—plus thousands of training miles, including plenty of Saturday-morning DIY marathons.

 And I’ve learned a few things about the marathon taper that might help you go the distance.

-👉If you’re training to run 26.2 miles, check out these take-it-easy marathon taper tips to run your best race.
+👉If you’re training to run 26.2 miles, check out these runner-tested marathon taper tips to help you get ready for race day.

-No. In fact, most marathon training plans typically recommend working up to a long run around 20ish miles, but never a full 26.2 miles.
+A: No. In fact, most marathon training plans typically recommend working up to a long run around 20ish miles, but never a full 26.2.

-But if you’re super nervous about going the distance on race day, working out your training plan to run 24-26 miles as your last long run is actually a great idea.
+But if you’re super nervous about going the distance on race day, working out your training plan to run 24–26 miles as your last long run can help build confidence.

 So when should you do your last long run?